kantivekariya/express-mongoose-es6-rest-api/README.md

 # Node, Express Server, and ES6 using babel.

 # Overview
+React uses JSX syntax.
+Babel is a transpiler i.e. it converts the JSX to vanilla JavaScript.
+You can view babel as an intermediate step between your code and "executable" code.

+React also uses ES6, which is not supported by most of the browsers.
+Babel converts the ES6 code to a code which is compatible with the browsers.

  REST APIs in Node.js using ES6 and Express with Code Coverage and JWT Authentication.

 # Features